Nature’s Remedy: Get Outside!

 Reducing stress is one of nature’s most potent and well-documented effects.
 A 2019 study published in Frontiers in Psychology found that spending just 20 minutes in a park significantly reduced stress levels compared to being in an urban environment.
 The sensory experience of being in nature seems to have a direct effect on our nervous system, promoting relaxation and reducing feelings of tension.

-This stress reduction isn’t just about calming oneself and breathing fresh air; spending time outdoors also increases physical activity levels.
+This stress reduction isn’t just about calming oneself and breathing fresh air; spending time outdoors also boosts physical activity levels.
 Exercise is a well-known stress reliever, and taking it into the natural world amplifies the benefits.
 Considering the low level of commitment required to get outside for 20 minutes of the day, these “nature pills” are accessible to all.

 In addition to calming us down, being out in nature can also significantly improve our mood.
-Studies have shown a positive correlation between time spent outdoors and increased feelings of happiness and well-being.
+Studies have shown a positive correlation between time spent outdoors and greater feelings of happiness and well-being.
 Heather Eliasson, professor at Harvard’s T.H.
 Chan School of Public Health, stated in a 2024 interview that spending time in nature “results in mental restoration and increased positive emotions and decreased anxiety and rumination.”
 The immediate calming effect that lowers cortisol levels also has demonstrable long-term positive gains in well-being and happiness.

 More qualitatively, exposure to nature can also foster a sense of awe and wonder, emotions that have been shown to promote feelings of positivity and connectedness.
-A 2018 study published in Emotion found that spending time in nature increased feelings of awe, which in turn led to greater life satisfaction, particularly in the study group of military veterans, at-risk youth, and college students, all of whom experience high levels of stress and instability.
+A 2018 study published in Emotion found that spending time in nature boosted feelings of awe, which in turn led to greater life satisfaction, particularly in the study group of military veterans, at-risk youth, and college students, all of whom experience high levels of stress and instability.
 It turns out those Romantics were right to seek out the sublime!

 Modern life, with its constant (over-)stimulation and endless stream of content, often leaves us feeling scattered and helpless to muster any focus.
 Studies have demonstrated boosts in attention span, memory, and creativity after time spent in green spaces.
 Some research suggests that our brains enter a state of “soft fascination” when we are in nature, and this state promotes clearer thinking and widens our bandwidth.